About the existing courthouse

 What is the project schedule?

 The County broke ground at the new courthouse site in October 2016.
 The design phase concluded in early 2017, and contractors began laying the foundations for the courthouse in February 2017.
-The new courthouse is expected to open by 2020.
+The new courthouse is expected to open in early summer 2020.

 September 2013: County hires project manager